End-to-end Surface Optimization for Light Control: Introduction

 Light plays an important role in our daily life, and people have been learning how to manipulate it for thousands of years.
 In this paper, we investigate the inverse design of free-form optical surfaces that can exactly transport the light emitted by a source onto a target pattern.
 It is an important problem in non-imaging optics, and has many applications where one wants to precisely control the direction and density of light rays such as in the field of art, architecture, medical equipment, and energy harvesting.

 This problem has been studied in different fields including computer graphics~\cite{yue2014poisson, schwartzburg2014high, meyron2018light}, computational photography~\cite{kingslake1989history, sun2021end}, and geometrical optics~\cite{budhu2019novel, vsarbort2012spherical}.
 In computer graphics, existing methods typically first determine certain auxiliary features of the desired optical surface shape, such as its normals~\cite{schwartzburg2014high} or visibility diagram~\cite{meyron2018light}.
 These features are then used to reconstruct the final surface.
-However, such approaches may fail to produce high-precision final results due to several factors.
+However, such approaches may fail to produce high-precision final results due to two factors.
 Firstly, these methods do not directly consider the difference between the resulting distribution and the target; consequently, errors introduced in feature computation and surface reconstruction may cause notable deviations between the resulting light pattern and the target.
-Secondly, many methods utilize a triangle mesh to represent the optical surface, and model the outgoing light by interpolating light rays reflected/refracted at mesh vertices according to the vertex normals~\cite{schwartzburg2014high, meyron2018light}.
-This deviates from the real physical behavior, where each triangle face reflects/refracts light according to its face normal and generally causes discontinuities across edges and vertices.
-This can further increase the error in the resulting pattern compared to the target.
-Lastly, these methods mainly aim to bring the simulation result close to the target light distribution, without considering the manufacturability of the designed surface.
+Additionally, these methods mainly aim to bring the simulation result close to the target light distribution, without considering the manufacturability of the designed surface.